slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### $97k personal flying vehicle is in production

+2022-06-30

+- Self explanatory.

 ### Farming drives toward «precision agriculture»

 2022-06-28